fuzinato/fuzinato.github.io/_posts/2017-12-28-using-vscode-for-file-diff.md

 ---
 Until now I've been using [meld](http://meldmerge.org/) for comparing files, but now VSCode (v1.19.1) has similar functionality.
 It is called **Compare Active File with Clipboard** and it's self explanatory.

-Default key combination is `Ctrl+K C` but as everything, it can be canged in settings: `workbench.files.action.compareWithClipboard`.
+Default key combination is `Ctrl+K C` but it can be changed in settings: `workbench.files.action.compareWithClipboard`.